alialkhatib/alialkhatib.github.io/_drafts/2020-05-01-digital-contact-tracing.md

 - **What about DP3T?**

   DP3T (Decentralized Privacy-Preserving Proximity Tracing) suffers a lot of the issues raised above.
 It still essentially requires tech and will leave out the sites of super-spreading (prisons, nursing homes, meat processing facilities); it still mostly avoids the public health policy changes that need to happen; it still goes for proximity versus absolute location tracking, which I outlined earlier isn't addressing the problem.
-In their introductory outline, they describe the project as seeking to "provide a technological foundation to help slow the spread of the SARS-CoV-2 virus".
+In the intro paragraph of [their readme file][dp3t readme], they describe the project as seeking to "provide a technological foundation to help slow the spread of the SARS-CoV-2 virus".
 Like I said before, we don't need to center technology in coming up with solutions, and in fact this will only deepen divides in care that are already staggering.

   There's also a point to be made that "technological foundation" usually means something more like "the political decisions were baked into the code and you can't do anything about them unless you have a Github account and file an issue or make a pull request".
 But I'll leave that to people who aren't yet completely exhausted making this point.